 — Squawka (@Squawka) August 28, 2022

-Just what on earth were Juventus thinking?
-Fabio Paratici used all of his pulling power in Turin to lure the unfancied Dejan Kulusevski to north London, initially on loan, and the mercurial Swede has been an a revelation in Antonio Conte’s attack since.
+Just what on earth was Juventus thinking?
+Fabio Paratici used all of his pulling power in Turin to lure the unfancied Dejan Kulusevski to north London, initially on loan, and the mercurial Swede has been a revelation in Antonio Conte’s attack since.
 Incredibly, he is the only player to register at least 10 assists in the Premier League since he joined Spurs on deadline day in January, and his playmaker wizardry doesn’t look like slowing down anytime soon.

 “Why put another layer of gold paint on the Bentley when you are losing the entire engine?”